Biswajit Phukan

 Biswajit Phukan is a Bharatiya Janata Party politician from the Indian state of Assam.
 He has been elected to the Assam Legislative Assembly in the 2021 elections from Sarupathar.

 Early life

 He is the son of Rajen Phukan and resides in Changpul Gaon village in Golaghat district.
 He earned his MA degree from Gauhati University in 1997.
-His wife is Prapti Thakur, an associate professor at Sarupathar College and they have a daughter.
+His wife is Prapti Thakur, a principal at Sarupathar College and they have a daughter.

 Career

 He is a former vice-chairman of Assam State Cooperative Bank.
 He contested the 2021 Assam Legislative Assembly election from Sarupathar constituency and won the seat with 1,07,090 votes.